-When we had Monkey, one of the things I was most looking forward to was playing board games for families.
+When we had our kids, one of the things I was most looking forward to was playing board games for families.

 We do like a game of Sorry or Guess Who now and then, but our family favorites are games that go a bit beyond the basics.

 Of course, some younger kids may be ready sooner and some kids might not be interested in some of these games until they are older.